istio/istio.io/content/help/ops/traffic-management/proxy-cmd/index.md

     ]
     {{< /text >}}

-## Inspecting Bootstrap config
+## Inspecting Bootstrap configuration

-So far we have looked at config retrieved (mostly) from Pilot, however Envoy requires some bootstrap config that includes information like where Pilot can be found.
+So far we have looked at configuration retrieved (mostly) from Pilot, however Envoy requires some bootstrap configuration that includes information like where Pilot can be found.
 To view this use the following command:

 {{< text bash json >}}